UX/UI Designer

 The Incubator

-The incubator is progression-focused that allows players to hatch collected eggs quickly and easily.
+The incubator is the third most interacted, which allows players to hatch and collect eggs quickly and easily.

 (Images, left to right)